project-imas/encrypted-core-data/README.md

 CoreData encrypted SQLite store using [SQLCipher](http://sqlcipher.net).
 Use this security control to encrypt data stored in CoreData with SQLite by leveraging the great work at SQLCipher.
 With this control one no longer has to translate each query result in/out of data models.

+## Vulnerabilities Addressed

+1. SQLite database is not encrypted, contents are in plain text
+  - CWE-311: Missing Encryption of Sensitive Data
+  - CWE-326: Inadequate Encryption Strength

 # Caveat
 This library is a work in progress and will probably not work in every case or with highly complex models.

 # Project Setup